tharssh/Recipe/README.md

 # Recipe
-A simple recipe app to add, edit, delete recipes
+A simple recipe app to add, edit and delete recipes
+- Core Data is used to store recipes.
+- Recipes are filtered based on the types in a XML file
+- Has pre-populated recipes